AntonShamsutdinov/dart-flutter-web-demo/README.md

 Accounts are loading in an async process after Access Token is provided.

 account-service-test.dart and account-test.dart files contains unit tests for project.
-It does not fully cover code.
-It just displays the ability of writing unit tests.
+It does not fully cover code and just displays the ability of writing unit tests.

 screen-tests.dart file contain widget tests (UI components tests).
 It does not fully cover UI components and just displays the ability of writing widget tests.

+## Testing

+In order to test the application you need to know your Dynamics Base URI and retrieve access token manually.
+This was done to save time and to not implement OAuth2 for Dynamics.